qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 Testing frameworks that use a spec based format provide more options to use descriptions for test.
 They allow for grouping tests and providing a description for a group of tests.
-Here's another example from the Online Agile Fluency® Diagnostic application, from the front end component this time.
+Here's another example from the Online Agile Fluency Diagnostic application, from the front end component this time.
 It has a Facilitator domain class representing the facilitator of a workshop.
 The behaviour of Facilitator includes validating inputs: